settings icon

 Answer

 The doctrine of eternal Sonship simply affirms that the second Person of the triune Godhead has eternally existed as the Son.
-In other words, there was never a time when He was not the Son of God, and there has always been a Father/Son relationship within the Godhead.
-This doctrine recognizes that the idea of Sonship is not merely a title or role that Christ assumed at some specific point in history, but that it is the essential identity of the second Person of the Godhead.
+In other words, there was never a time when He was not the Son of God, and there has always been a Father-Son relationship within the Godhead.
+This doctrine recognizes the idea of sonship is not merely a title or role that Christ assumed at some specific point in history, but is the essential identity of the second Person of the Godhead.
 According to this doctrine, Christ is and always has been the Son of God.

-Yes, the eternal Sonship is biblical and is a view that is widely held among Christians and has been throughout church history.
-It is important, however, to remember when discussing the doctrine of eternal Sonship that there are evangelical Christians on both sides of this debate.
-This is not to say that this is not an important doctrine, because it is; it simply acknowledges the fact that there are orthodox or evangelical Christians that hold or have held both views.
-Those that deny the doctrine of eternal Sonship are not denying the triune nature of God or the deity or eternality of Christ, and those that embrace the eternal Sonship of Christ are not inferring that Jesus Christ was anything less than fully God.
+Yes, the eternal Sonship is biblical and is the most widely held view throughout church history.
+That said, there are evangelical Christians on both sides of this debate.
+Those who deny the doctrine of eternal Sonship are not denying the triune nature of God or the deity or eternality of Christ, and those who embrace the eternal Sonship of Christ are not implying that Jesus Christ is anything less than fully God.

-Third, 1 John 3:8 speaks of the appearance or manifestation of the Son of God: “the one who practices sin is of the devil; for the devil has sinned from the beginning.
-The Son of God appeared for this purpose, that He might destroy the works of the devil.”
-The verb “to make manifest” or “appeared” means to make visible or to bring to light something that was previously hidden.
-The idea communicated in this verse is not that the second Person of the trinity became the Son of God, but that the already existing Son of God was made manifest or appeared in order to fulfill God’s predetermined purpose.
-This idea is also seen in other verses such as John 11:27 and 1 John 5:20.
+Third, 1 John 3:8 speaks of the appearance or manifestation of the Son of God: “Whoever makes a practice of sinning is of the devil, for the devil has been sinning from the beginning.
+The reason the Son of God appeared was to destroy the works of the devil” (ESV).
+The verb appeared in this context means “made visible or brought to light.”
+The idea is that something that was previously hidden has been made manifest.
+The verse communicates not that the second Person of the Trinity “became” the Son of God, but that the already existing Son of God was “made manifest” or “appeared” in order to fulfill God’s predetermined purpose.
+See also John 11:27 and 1 John 5:20.

-Finally, one of the strongest evidences for the eternal Sonship of Christ is the triune nature of God and the eternal relationship that exists among the Father, Son, and Holy Spirit.
-Particularly important is the unique Father/Son relationship that can only be understood from the aspect of Christ’s eternal Sonship.
-This relationship is key to understanding the full measure of God’s love for those whom He redeems through the blood of Christ.
-The fact that God the Father took His Son, the very Son He loved from before the foundation of the world, and sent Him to be a sacrifice for our sins is an amazing act of grace and love that is best understood from the doctrine of eternal Sonship.
+One of the strongest evidences for the eternal Sonship of Christ is the triune nature of God and the eternal relationships that exist among the Father, Son, and Holy Spirit.
+The unique Father-Son relationship can best be understood from the aspect of God’s eternal Fatherhood and Christ’s eternal Sonship.
+In fact, this relationship is key to understanding the full measure of God’s love for the redeemed.
+God the Father took His Son—the very Son He loved from before the foundation of the world—and sent Him to be the sacrifice for our sins.
+The doctrine of eternal Sonship makes God’s amazing grace seem even more amazing.

-One verse that speaks of the eternal relationship between the Father and Son is John 16:28.
-"I came forth from the Father, and have come into the world; I am leaving the world again, and going to the Father."
-Implied in this verse is again the fact that the Father/Son relationship between God the Father and God the Son is one that always has and always will exist.
-At His incarnation the Son “came from the Father” in the same sense as upon His resurrection He returned “to the Father.”
-Implied in this verse is the fact that if Jesus was the Son after the resurrection, then He was also the Son prior to His incarnation.
-Other verses that support the eternal Sonship of Christ would include John 17:5 and John 17:24, which speak of the Father’s love for the Son from “before the foundation of the world.”
+In John 16:28 Jesus speaks of the eternal relationship between the Father and Son: “I came from the Father and entered the world; now I am leaving the world and going back to the Father.”
+Jesus clearly says that, at His Incarnation, He “came from the Father”; in the same way, upon His resurrection He returned “to the Father.”
+If God is His “Father,” then He must be the “Son”—and that relationship existed before the Incarnation.
+Other verses that support the eternal Sonship of Christ include John 17:5, in which the Father glorified the Son “before the world began”; and John 17:24, which speaks of the Father’s love for the Son “before the creation of the world.”
+The Father-Son relationship is eternal.

-Those who hold this view see the Sonship of Christ as not being an essential part of Who He is, but instead see it as simply being a role or a title or function that Christ assumed at His incarnation.
-They also teach that the Father became the Father at the time of the incarnation.
-Throughout history many conservative Christians have denied the doctrine of eternal Sonship.
-Some examples would include Ralph Wardlaw, Adam Clarke, Albert Barnes, Finis J. Dake, Walter Martin, and at one time John MacArthur.
-It is important to note, however, that several years ago John MacArthur changed his position on this doctrine and he now affirms the doctrine of eternal Sonship.
+Those who hold the view of incarnational Sonship do not see sonship as being an essential part of who Christ is; rather, they see it as being a role or a title or function that Christ assumed at His Incarnation.
+A companion teaching is that God became the Father at the time of Christ’s Incarnation.
+Throughout history many conservative Christians held to incarnational Sonship rather than eternal Sonship, including Ralph Wardlaw, Adam Clarke, Albert Barnes, Finis J. Dake, Walter Martin, and at one time John MacArthur.
+However, several years ago John MacArthur changed his position on this doctrine, and he now affirms the doctrine of eternal Sonship.

 Return to: